-All you have to do is add that trigger.
-The third strike is generally a lot of water that has fallen rainfall in a very short period of time, or an earthquake.
-Three strikes, you’re out – and you have a landslide.
+All you have to do is add that trigger, generally a lot of water that has fallen rainfall in a very short period of time, or an earthquake.
+Three strikes, you’re out.
+You have a landslide.

 One of the things that we would absolutely love to be able to do is produce hazard maps, to be able to show people where landslides may be happening in the future.
 We have an old adage.
 If it’s moved once, it has a higher potential for moving again.
 We’ve done a pretty good job in figuring out where landslides have occurred in the past.
 But then, what is that trigger?
 When is that landslide going to move?
 A lot of the research that is going on right now in the United States and around the world is focusing in on what causes those landslides.